 7. Make up for labor shortage

-When specific working conditions such as welding, palletizing, bending, advanced assembly or quality control are involved, it may be very difficult to find people with appropriate skills and experience.
+In particular, when it comes to specific working conditions such as welding, palletizing, bending, advanced assembly, or quality control, it can be extremely challenging to find people with the necessary skills and experience.

 8. Reject outsourcing

-In addition, by avoiding outsourcing, enterprises are not vulnerable to wage increases, labor shortages and other unforeseen factors in outsourcing destinations.
+By avoiding outsourcing, your enterprise can also avoid the risks associated with wage increases, labor shortages, and other unforeseen factors that may arise in outsourcing destinations.